Bachelor's Degree in Sociology

 In sociology, we study the social worlds in which we live.
-The sociology major is designed to provide you with a broad understanding of the discipline of sociology – the social scientific study of society and human behavior.
+Purdue University Northwest’s sociology major is designed to provide you with a broad understanding of the discipline of sociology – the social scientific study of society and human behavior.

 You’ll learn to apply sociological knowledge in practice as you gain analytic and problem-solving skills and data analytics and interpretation skills.